 With the rise of cryptocurrencies these days, it has attracted more and more people to the space and resulted in hundreds of new coins being published.
-Regardless of the current statuses of these coins (whether they’re dying or making it big in the top 10) that represent their own projects and teams, they usually start with an ICO, and an important part in the ICO would be a whitepaper.
+Regardless of the current statuses of these coins (whether they’re dying or making it big in the top 10) that represent their own projects and teams, they usually start with an ICO, and an important part in the ICO would be a cryptocurrency white paper.

-A whitepaper, simply put, is a paper that “sums up the goals, techniques, processes, and resources necessary” to successfully run a project.
+A cryptocurrency whitepaper, simply put, is a paper that “sums up the goals, techniques, processes, and resources necessary” to successfully run a project.

 How Does It Work?

-A whitepaper works by giving information to potential shareholders, investors, and the public about the project that is being pitched and the company behind it.
+A crypto white paper works by giving information to potential shareholders, investors, and the public about the project that is being pitched and the company behind it.
 Cryptocurrencies white papers often involve some newer terms – since the crypto world is still young – that can sometimes be hard to comprehend by the general audience.
 This is exactly why writing understandable blockchain white papers can be a daunting task, because it needs to balance the “technical aspects of a project in detail, while also remaining relatively comprehensible to the general public”.

-How to Write a Good White Paper
+How to Write a Good Crypto White Paper

 It’s easy, really.
 Avoid writing a bad white paper.